acrodrig/include/README.md

 The goals of this library are a completely seamless experience including content via the `<include>` tag.
 The experience needs to be seamless in terms of:

-- Simplicity: works like a native tag
+- Simplicity: should work like a native tag
 - Backward Compatibility: fails nicely in older browsers
-- Speed: no screen flickering, fast load times
+- Speed: no screen flickering, fast load times (achieved via `localStorage` and pseudo-[pipelining](https://en.wikipedia.org/wiki/Instruction_pipelining))

 ## Why Include

 - HTML import does not look like happening
-- The `import`` is not declarative, it still needs javascript to insert in the page
+- The `import` syntax is not declarative, it still needs Javascript to insert things into the page
 - No more static generators for something as simple as an `include`
 - Avoid all the performance penalties and flicker associated with dynamic includes (via smart caching)